awsdocs/aws-systems-manager-user-guide/doc_source/ssm-cli.md

 ┌──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 │ Check                                 │ Status  │ Note                                                                  │
 ├──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
-│ EC2 IMDS                              │ Success │ IMDS is accessible and has instance id i-07330aca1eb7xxxxx in region  │
+│ EC2 IMDS                              │ Success │ IMDS is accessible and has instance id i-0123456789abcdefa in Region  │
 │                                       │         │ us-east-1                                                             │
 ├──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 │ Hybrid instance registration          │ Skipped │ Instance does not have hybrid registration                            │